The medicinal and well-being properties of herbs and spices.

 Your cart is empty.

 The healing power of herbs and spices has been known for thousands of years and, to this day, a large proportion of the world’s population still benefits from their medicinal use.
 They can be cheaper, safer and equally as effective as their modern pharmaceutical counterparts.
 In the 14th century 500 herbal remedies were recorded and they were an invaluable part of daily life.
+Read on to learn more about medicinal herbs and spices for health and well-being.

-Brewing ‘tea’ from herbs or spices – as a very rough guide ( the amounts not being critical) – one teaspoon of dried herbs or spice added to a cup of boiling water, left for ten to fifteen minutes, strained and drunk can provide relief for a variety of conditions.
+Brewing ‘tea’ from these medicinal herbs or spices – as a very rough guide ( the amounts not being critical) – one teaspoon of dried herbs or spice added to a cup of boiling water, left for ten to fifteen minutes, strained and drunk can provide relief for a variety of conditions.

 According to the Oxford Dictionary of English, ginger is a hot, fragrant spice made from the rhizome of a plant, which may be chopped or powdered for cooking, preserved in syrup, or candied.
 This Asian, bamboo – like plant produces spice with a hot, rich flavour and peppery – lemon notes.
 It is one of the most versatile and widely used spices and is an essential ingredient in the many spice blends that go to create the curries we enjoy so much today.
 Historically this spice, coming from strange foreign lands, was seized upon by cooks looking for that extra ‘something’ to add interest to their offerings.
 It is great with vegetables especially sweet potato, pumpkin and squash, does wonders sprinkled on melon and makes the most delicious puddings, biscuits and cakes.
 Who has not succumbed to the charms of a very sticky parkin on Bonfire Night?!